 8. Have a negative background check submitted with OTA application and a negative drug test screening.

-(Conducted once the student has been approved for the program but before classes are started.
+When completing the background check, you will need to select background check, drug testing and the compliance report (where immunizations are logged).
+This is conducted once the student has been approved for the program but before classes are started.
 Students are subject to random drug and alcohol testing.
 Positive test results are grounds for immediate dismissal from the OTA program.

 9. Proof of medical insurance.

 11. Take the

 We require a minimum score of 65.
 The test will be administered virtually on three dates this spring:

 - March 30, 2021

 All three exam sessions are from 10 a.m. to 2 p.m.
 Please contact us to inform us which date and time you would like to take the exam.
 You will also need to register online through ATI as follows: